Business Coalition Members

 Ohioans can be proud that we have an election system that is safe and secure.
 We join private-sector business leaders from all over the country who are banding together to oppose lawmakers’ efforts to restrict our right to vote.

 Attempts to disenfranchise Ohio voters are not “election reform” and will not be tolerated.
 We stand opposed to restrictive ID requirements and cuts to early voting methods.
-We will not accept attempts to silence Black and Brown voters, students, voters with disabilities, low-income Ohioans, active duty military, and rural voters and seniors.
+We will not accept attempts to silence Black and Brown voters, students, voters with disabilities, low-income Ohioans, active duty military, rural voters and seniors.
 Instead of taking us backwards, we need to move Ohio forward by making voting more accessible to all Ohioans.

 As Ohio business leaders, we call on Ohio lawmakers to stand up for democracy.